Last Updated on December 15, 2022 by melissanreynolds

 What is the Autoimmune Paleo Protocol?

 “The Autoimmune Protocol is a specialized version of the Paleo diet with an even greater focus on nutrient density and even stricter guidelines for which foods should be eliminated.
 The elimination list includes some foods typically allowed on the Paleo diet that have compounds that may stimulate the immune system or harm the gut environment, including nightshades (like tomatoes and peppers), eggs, nuts, seeds, and alcohol.”
-AIP Quickstart Guide, Dr. Sarah Ballantyne PHD
+AIP Quickstart Guide, Dr. Sarah Ballantyne PHD (available in the above free membership)

 This approach is similar to Dr Terry Wahls of The Wahls Protocol (she manages Multiple Sclerosis with similar dietary and lifestyle choices).